tedsanders/tedsanders.github.io/_posts/2018-05-23-on-spaceflight.md

 tags: notes
 ---

 # On spaceflight

 Spaceflight is important because it may decouple the fate of life from the fate of Earth.

 This article answers three questions:

-*   Why does it cost $4,000/kg to launch stuff into orbit?
+*   Why does it cost $4,000/kg to get to space?
 *   How low can the cost fall?
 *   If that cost fell, what more would we do?